-These days may not be taken during exam weeks to study for exams.
-Personal emergency time taken for sickness during exam weeks will be evaluated carefully.
+Personal emergency time taken for sickness on dates of exams, and specifically final exam week, will be evaluated carefully.
 The student may be requested to submit a physician's report and/or be required to use two (2) days for time taken during exam week.
 Students affiliating at sites where they are scheduled 24 hours on and 48 hours off are charged two (2) days for each one (1) personal emergency day taken while at that affiliation.